zchee/golang-wiki/Modules.md

 TODO: show example exclude and replace directives.

-There are two ways to release a v2 (or higher) module version.
+There are two ways to release a v2 (or higher) module version:
  1. Create a `v2` directory and place a new `go.mod` file in that folder.
 The module path must end with `/v2`.
 Tag the release with `v2.0.0`.
  2. Update the `go.mod` file to include a `/v2` at the end of the module path.
 Tag the release with `v2.0.0`.
     * To avoid confusion with this approach, consider putting the `v2.*.*` commits on a separate `v2` branch.